Georgia Rooks Dwelle: Dwelle infirmary

 To provide hospital care for her patients, Dwelle rented rooms at 14 Boulevard Avenue in northeast Atlanta.
 Dwelle Infirmary was officially incorporated in 1920.
 The Infirmary operated out of the same rented rooms for twenty-seven years, until Dwelle retired in 1949.

 Medical societies

 Dwelle was a member of the National Medical Association (a professional organization for African American physicians) and chaired the Association's Pediatric Commission, and was appointed vice-president of the association.
-Dwelle was also an officer of the John A. Andrew Clinical Society.
+Dwelle was an officer of the John A. Andrew Clinical Society.
 She served on national and international committees, including the International Children's Fund Committee, the American Social Hygiene Association and the Child-Youth Commission of the United States.

 Later life and death

 Dwelle retired in 1949 and moved to Chicago with her second husband.
 She died in 1977.
-Dwelle has been honored for her accomplishments with events including "Dr. Georgia R. Dwelle Appreciation Week" at Spelman College.
+She has been honored for her accomplishments with events including "Dr. Georgia R. Dwelle Appreciation Week" at Spelman College.